 The City of Irving is a vibrant and dynamic community with more than 235,000 residents that offers a competitive salary and benefits package that boast a cost of living below the national average.

-The Irving Police Department has 45 dispatchers and at least 52 percent are Intermediate or Advanced Certified Telecommunicators.
+The Irving Police Department has 45 Emergency Communications Officers and at least 52 percent are Intermediate or Advanced Certified Telecommunicators.

 The department's facilities include two police stations, a Family Advocacy Center, a Police Athletic League facility and a full-service Police Academy.

 The City of Irving is looking for individuals who possess good decision-making abilities and judgment, as well as demonstrate dependability, emotional control and, above all, impeccable integrity.

 - U.S. Citizen, at least 18 years of age